 The Company's AlphaRET segment is responsible for the commercialisation of the 2RT® ophthalmic laser; a potential treatment to delay progression to late-stage AMD for patients who have the disease in its intermediate stage.
-No material revenues were generated by AlphaRET during the year ended 30 June 2023, the focus being on the progression of gathering additional clinical data to support the commercialisation efforts including, planning of a pivotal confirmatory study to collect clinical data that meets the requirements of global regulatory bodies and the profession to support commercialisation and discussions with potential partners.
+No material revenues were generated by AlphaRET during the year ended 30 June 2024 or in the prior year.
+The focus of the business has been on servicing the small installed base of laser systems with existing customers, discussions with potential funding partners and planning commercialisation efforts.
 The 2RT® ophthalmic laser has the potential to materially disrupt the current AMD treatment paradigm.
-A provision for impairment of \$6,044k was charged to the profit and loss account to reduce the carrying value of intangible assets owned by AlphaRET.
-This provision was made as prescribed by accounting standard AASB 136 and reflects the fact that the Group currently has insufficient funds to allocate to AlphaRET to commercialise the technology.
-The Group is progressing discussions with potential partners to provide that funding via a partnership or joint funding agreement.